NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 ## Identifying improvement opportunities

 Regular team retrospectives are an effective way to identify improvement opportunities and actions.
 Another potential source are periodic reviews using tools such as the the [AWS](https://aws.amazon.com/architecture/well-architected/) or [Azure](https://azure.microsoft.com/en-gb/blog/introducing-the-microsoft-azure-wellarchitected-framework/) Well-Architected Frameworks and the [NHS Digital quality review](review.md).
-And of course, tech debt is often uncovered in the course of making changes to a system
+And of course, tech debt is often uncovered in the course of making changes to a system.

 As discused in [Benefits](#benefits), in high level terms the opportunities for reducing waste or improving quality tend to be in two areas: